Published April 28, 2025 by

 Why Diet Plan?

-A well-balanced diet can manage the symptoms of the disease.
+A well-balanced diet can manage the symptoms of HSP disease.
 An unhealthy diet may trigger infections.
 So a patient should be aware of taking a healthy diet to manage the disease well and should adopt a balanced diet.

 Diet Tips